amerus/BenchmarkingTensorflow/README.md

 ### Motivation
 ### Null and Alternative Hypotheses
 **Null Hypothesis**
+Training Tensorflow deep neural network on the CPU and the GPU does not yield any quantifiably observable diffirences.
+Hardware utilization is objectively the same.
 **Alternative Hypothesis**
+Training Tensorflow deep neural network on the CPU and the GPU yields different hardware utilization patterns, which are clearly quantifiable and observable.
 ### Previous Work
 #### Tensorflow Own Benchmarking (limitations)
 #### Find Wally